pmq20/ssh2http/README.md

     git clone pmq20@localhost:/path/to/repo.git

-in which case the request will be delegated to http://localhost/path/to/repo.git
+and the request will be delegated to `http://localhost/path/to/repo.git`.